jelledelaender/OUProxyAnalyzer/README.md

 Open University - The Netherlands

-Software to support for MSc Software Engineer thesis, "Do iOS applications respects your privacy?
+Software to support for MSc Software Engineer thesis, "Do iOS applications respect your privacy?
 A case study on popular iPhone apps in Belgium." by Jelle De Laender.

 ## Intro